zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §7

 Submission Editors are responsible for editing submissions into a state as close to publication-worthy as possible by working one-on-one with the Authors.
 All editorial decisions must be made with the consent of the Author.
 The Submission Editor is responsible for ensuring that original authorship is not lost in the editorial process.
-A Submission Editor must recuse himself or herself from a vote of the Executive Board concerning the approval of a submission which he or she edited.
+Submission Editors must recuse themselves from a vote of the Executive Board concerning the approval of a submissions which they edited.

 ##### §8